night0721/cath.exe/README.md

     npm i
     ```

-7. Now, to start the bot use this command.
+7. Now, to start the bot use this command in your terminal.
     ```cmd
     node .
     ```

 # Additional Steps
 To enable the Economy Commands, you need to Setup a MongoDB Database.
 You can also watch a video guide [here](https://youtu.be/dQw4w9WgXcQ).

 1. Create a Free [MongoDB Account](https://www.mongodb.com/cloud/atlas/register)